splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-apiserver.md

 The OpenTelemetry Collector has a Kubernetes observer (`k8sobserver`) that can be implemented as an extension to discover networked endpoints, such as a Kubernetes pod.
 Using this observer assumes that the OpenTelemetry Collector is deployed in Agent mode, where it is running on each individual node or host instance.

-To use the observer, you must create a receiver creator instance with an associated rule.
+To use the observer, create a receiver creator instance with an associated rule.
 For example:

 ```yaml
 extensions: